pcorbes/gitversion/README.md

 You need to have 'sed' and 'git' installed in order for this script to work.

-Your git tags must be in format "v1.0.123"
+Your git tags must be in format "1.0.123"

 1 is major version

 0 is minor version

 123 is revision number

+You can add before this number a string including lowercase, uppercase, '_', '+' and '-', (for example: "Version-0.1.2").

 ## Usage
 <pre>